SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-String-Data-Type.md

 ```
 ## String Concatenation

-The `+` operator can be used to combine two strings together.
+The `+` operator can be used to combine two strings.
 This is called concatenation:

 ```Java live
 String firstName = "John";